Trump Suggests JCC Bomb Threats, Anti-Semitic Vandalism Is From ‘The Reverse’

 — The Hill (@thehill) February 28, 2017

 The Washington Post is suggesting that Trump is flirting at blaming the victim in regard to the anti-Semitic vandalism currently plaguing the United States.
-Anthony Scaramucci is now clarifying that it wasn’t his intent to blame Democrats, and he noted that it wasn’t clear who was behind the anti-Semitic incidents, leaving the door open that the intentions were not to harm Jews, but instead to smear Donald Trump and his administration.
+Anthony Scaramucci is now clarifying that it wasn’t his intent to blame Democrats, and he noted that it wasn’t clear who was behind the anti-Semitic incidents, leaving the door open that the intentions were not to harm Jews but instead to smear Donald Trump and his administration.

-The Post says this wouldn’t be the first time President Trump wasn’t willing to admit that the country has an issue with anti-Semitic vandalism and violence.
-Two weeks ago, at a Trump press conference a reporter, SiriusXM’s Jared Rizzi,, prefaced a question by saying that perhaps, such anti-Semitic things were being done “by supporters in your name.”
+The Post states that this wouldn’t be the first time President Trump wasn’t willing to admit that the country has an issue with anti-Semitic vandalism and violence.
+Two weeks ago at a Trump press conference, SiriusXM reporter Jared Rizzi prefaced a question by saying that perhaps such anti-Semitic things were being done “by supporters in your name.”
 Trump quickly put a stop to Rizzi’s line of questioning.

 “And some of it — can I be honest with you?
 And this has to do with racism and horrible things that are put up.
 Some of it written by our opponents.
 You do know that.
 Do you understand that?
 You don’t think anybody would do a thing like that.
 Some of the signs you’ll see are not put up by the people that love or like Donald Trump, they’re put up by the other side, and you think it’s like playing it straight?
 No. But you have some of those signs and some of that anger is caused by the other side.
 They’ll do signs, and they’ll do drawings that are inappropriate.
 It won’t be my people.
 It will be the people on the other side to anger people like you.
 Okay.”

-Much of the comments at the moment are intentionally vague, and have double speak, but President Trump has made no secret of the fact that when things go wrong since her took office, he believes firmly that President Obama and Hillary Clinton might be behind it.
+Much of the comments at the moment are intentionally vague and have doublespeak, but President Trump has made no secret of the fact that when things go wrong since he took office, he believes firmly that President Obama and Hillary Clinton might be behind it.
 Trump even suggested that Obama and Clinton might have paid people to do it.

 Pennsylvania AG: When asked about anti-Semitic attacks, Trump allegedly said that “sometimes it’s the reverse.” https://t.co/pcZ76JNkwo pic.twitter.com/7quOFiJeTB